Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Introduction

 \section{Introduction}

-The Mar Menor, located in southeastern Spain's Region of Murcia, is Europe's largest coastal saltwater lagoon.
+The Mar Menor, located in southeastern Spain's Region of Murcia, is Europe's largest hypersaline coastal lagoon.
 It covers an area of approximately 135 km² and has shallow waters with a maximum depth of seven meters.
 It has historically been characterized by clear waters, high salinity, and an oligotrophic nature.
 The lagoon is recognized as a unique and ecologically valuable system and is protected under multiple international designations \cite{SPAMIsRegionalActivity, EUNISSiteFactsheet}.
 However, since the mid-20th century, the lagoon has experienced increasing environmental degradation due to nutrient inputs from intensive agriculture, urban expansion, and former mining activity in the watershed.
 This chronic pollution has led to the progressive accumulation of nutrients, resulting in the first major eutrophication crisis in 2016 \cite{InformeIntegralSobre2017}.
 The resulting phytoplankton bloom, known as the ``green soup", caused widespread turbidity and the collapse of submerged vegetation, marking a turning point in the system's ecological trajectory.
 Subsequent episodes of hypoxia and mass mortality of aquatic fauna, particularly in 2019 and 2021, further confirmed the lagoon’s loss of resilience.
 Even though there was some recovery in chlorophyll levels from 2022 to 2024, a new surge was detected in the summer of 2025 \cite{ColapsoMarMenor}.
-Concentrations of Chl-a reached 4-5 mg/m³, increasing water turbidity and raising renewed concerns about the risk of anoxia and eutrophication.
-The recurrence and unpredictability of these eutrophication episodes underscore the need for improved monitoring strategies, as traditional approaches often lack the spatial and temporal resolution required to capture rapid ecological changes. \IEEEpubidadjcol In recent decades, the IoT paradigm has undergone significant expansion, especially in the field of environmental monitoring \cite{aryaGreenerTomorrowIoTEnabled2023, omkarbhagwankhilariIoTBasedEnvironment2024}.
-The proliferation of connected sensors, capable of collecting data in real time and transmitting it remotely, is transforming the way natural ecosystems are observed and managed.
-This trend responds to the need for denser, automated and continuous observation systems that allow early detection of environmental changes with high spatiotemporal resolution.
+Chlorophyll, particularly chlorophyll-a (Chl-a), is essential for phytoplankton photosynthesis and is commonly used as an indirect indicator of its biomass, as it modifies the optical properties of water and gives it green tones.
+Concentrations of Chl-a reached 4-5 mg/m³ in the 2025 event, along with increased water turbidity and raising renewed concerns about the risk of anoxia and eutrophication.
+The recurrence and unpredictability of these eutrophication episodes underscore the need for improved monitoring strategies, as traditional approaches often lack the spatial and temporal resolution required to capture rapid ecological changes \cite{lopez-andreuMonitoringSystemMar2022}.